KsinghP/WhatsApp-Chat-Analyser/README.md

 Goes without saying, a lot more can be done with the given code.
 For instance, you could add a short snippet of code to find how many times a particular word was used in a chat (regex should work for this purpose).

-Make sure to have your phone's timing in the 24-hour format before you download the chat files
+#### PS: Make sure to have your phone's timing in the 24-hour format before you download the chat files

 Credits: https://github.com/sprejerlaila/whatsapp-me, https://twitter.com/nityeshaga/status/1274432429051179009?s=20